 It can be very helpful for you to realize that many investors will stay the course just fine and you can too.
 The various WCI social media groups are a great resource for finding these like-minded investing peers.
 It’s kind of like using the herd mentality to your advantage.
 Just realize that many posting on social media today were not investing in 2008 and have never been through a bear market.
 But, the vast majority will do the right thing, and reading some advice from them won’t give you hypercalcemia as those TUMS will.

 6. Remember that stocks are on sale

 Plan now to survive the next bear market.
 Just because you don’t know when it’s coming doesn’t mean it isn’t.
-When big screen TVs go on sale the day after Thanksgiving, we all run out and buy them.
+When big-screen TVs go on sale the day after Thanksgiving, we all run out and buy them.
 When stocks go on sale, we all try to sell them.
 It makes no sense, of course.
-The companies that seemed so valuable a few months ago really aren’t making much less than money now than they were then.
+The companies that seemed so valuable a few months ago really aren’t making much less money now than they were then.
 Remember what you’re buying when you invest in the market.

 As Baron Rothschild said, “The time to buy is when there’s blood in the streets.”
 Some of the best returns I’ve ever had was the money I invested in late 2008 and early 2009.
 Remembering that fact will encourage me to avoid selling, rebalancing, and perhaps even throw in a little extra money when the next bear market comes.